Child Support Lawyers in Seattle

 The presiding judge may decide that authorizing your wages or government program benefit to be garnished.
 In severe cases of gross failure to pay child support, it is possible that the parent obligated to pay will have to serve jail time until all or part of the outstanding debt is paid.

-It is critical to speak with the experienced Washington child support lawyers at ZafiroLaw about what options you have available to pursue the support you are owed or represent you throughout your contempt charge process.
+It is critical to speak with an experienced Seattle child support lawyer at ZafiroLaw about what options you have available to pursue the support you are owed or represent you throughout your contempt charge process.

 Modifying a Washington Child Support Order